-Mergers and acquisitions (M&A) activity in the science, technology, and medical and scholarly information markets has increased in recent years.
+Mergers and acquisitions (M&A) activity in the professional and scholarly information markets has increased in recent years.
 There has been a rise in the number of start-ups concurrent with mature companies looking for new avenues for growth.

 M&A requires deep market knowledge, financial acumen, and experience in M&A transactions.
-These skills and expertise can be found in our sister company, STM Advisers (STMA).
-C&E works with STM Advisers and its Managing Partner, David Lamb, an investment banker with decades of experience in the publishing industry, on transaction activities.
+C&E Practice Lead, David Lamb, is an investment banker with decades of experience in the publishing industry, on transaction activities.

 Work in mergers and acquisitions may involve both for-profit and not-for-profit organizations, as even a not-for-profit entity may seek to buy or sell a publication or a software tool.
 Our experience in working with not-for-profits, and understanding their governance processes, is particularly helpful in such transactions.

 C&E works with clients on divestitures as well as acquisitions.
 We work with clients on transactions that involve entire companies or just specific products.
 We also help private equity firms analyze companies they are considering funding and advise start-ups on financing options.